nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 The scheduler picks the **shortest job first** (the process that can be done in the shortest time)

+Strengths:

+* Optimal for scheduling.

+Weaknesses:

+* Very difficult to know the length of CPU request.

 It is worth pointing out that shortest job first is optimal only when all the jobs are available simultaneously.
 Jobs arrive at different time, the scheduler only picks the shortest job available at a time which might not be optimal.

 ##### Shortest Remaining Time Next